-As in all of our audits, we addressed the risks related to management override of controls.
-We have performed procedures among others to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates, as disclosed in Note 4.
-"Significant accounting judgments and estimates and key sources of estimation uncertainty" to the financial statements.
-We have also used data analysis to identify and address high-risk journal entries and evaluated the business rationale (or the lack thereof) of significant extraordinary transactions, including those with related parties.
+We addressed the risks related to management override of controls, as this risk is present in all companies.
+For these risks we have performed procedures among other things to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates as disclosed in Note 4.
+"Significant accounting judgements and estimates and key sources of estimation uncertainty" to the financial statements, including the allowance for credit losses on loans receivables.
+Furthermore, we have used data analysis to identify and address high-risk journal entries and evaluated the business rationale (or the lack thereof) of significant extraordinary transactions and transactions with related parties.
+We also evaluated whether transactions with related parties were accounted for at-arm's length and in accordance with transfer pricing documentation.